valeIT/valeIT.github.io/_posts/2012-03-19-shit-trower.markdown

 >
 > MD: That's correct.

-As I said [few weeks ago][2] Most journalist have sold their souls to pageviews when they should care about users and great content.
+As I said [a few weeks ago][2] Most journalist have sold their souls to pageviews when they should care about users and great content.

 [0]:  http://brooksreview.net/2012/03/shit-fan/